-This Working group composed of more than 60 high-level experts in the AML field provides a business viewpoint on anti-money laundering regulatory initiatives.
+This working group composed of over 60 high-level experts in the AML field provides a business viewpoint on anti-money laundering regulatory initiatives.

 In October 2007, the Financial Action Task Force (FATF), formally invited ICC to provide feedback on a recently issued FATF guidance paper relating

 pursuant to the United Nations Security Council Resolution (UNSC) 1737.

 Consequently, a Task Force on Anti-Money Laundering was created under the chairmanship of Neil Chantry, Global Head of Policy, Trade and Supply Chain, HSBC.
 The task force comprises 60 members, including representatives of ICC Commercial Crime Services in London.